VsalCode/fgo24-db-weeklytask/README.md

 # Database & PostgreSQL Weekly Task

-This project demonstrated how to create ERD with Schema Database with PostgreSQL for latest weelytask app / Cinevo: Movie Ticket Booking App built in with React JS
+This project demonstrates how to create ERD with Database Schema using PostgreSQL for the latest weelytask / Cinevo application: Movie Ticket Booking App built with React JS

 ### ERD Cinevo: Movie Ticket Booking App